ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

   : RateLimit header fields are not meant to support
     authorization or other kinds of access controls.

-  Throttling scope:
-  : This specification does not cover the throttling scope,
-    that may be the given resource-target, its parent path or the whole Origin (see {{Section 7 of !WEB-ORIGIN=RFC6454}}).
-    This can be addressed using extensibility mechanisms such as the parameter registry {{iana-ratelimit-parameters}}.

   Response status code:
   : RateLimit header fields may be returned in both
     successful (see {{Section 15.3 of HTTP}}) and non-successful responses.